chezyio/SC3010/README.md

 -   Analayze source code or binary before running it during compilation
     -   Explore all possible execution consequences with all possible input
     -   Approximate possible states
-    -   Identify issues during development and reduces cost of fixing vulenrability
+    -   Identify issues during development and reduces cost of fixing vulnerability
     -   Relies on predefined rules or policies to identify patterns of insecure coding practice
 -   Limations
     -   May produce false positives requring manual review